 This program covers a variety of fire safety matters that all employees should be aware of in their place of employment.
 PowerPoint and discussion covers fire protections systems, means of egress, electrical and storage hazards.
 Fire safety and prevention materials reinforcing points made in the presentation are distributed to attendees.
 (30-45 minutes).

-Program covers safety measures seniors can take to prevent fires, falls and accidents.
+This video covers safety measures seniors can take to prevent fires, falls and accidents.
 A 10-minute video illustrating household hazards and how to reduce them is shown.
 Presenter highlights several key issues on the video followed by a question & answer session designed to address the needs and concerns related to older citizens.
 Cinder helps emphasize and demonstrates some of these issues.
-Safety handouts and materials are distributed.
-(30-45 minutes).
+(30minutes).

-Program covers good fires vs. bad fires; lighters & matches are tools not toys; smoke detectors and calling “911” for emergencies.
+This video covers good fires vs. bad fires; lighters & matches are tools not toys; smoke detectors and calling “911” for emergencies.
 HCFMO Outreach Canine “Cinder” demonstrates crawling low under the smoke and telling an adult about matches and lighters.
 Trading cards and safety handouts are distributed (in English & Spanish).
 A short video is shown emphasizing key fire safety issues.
-Children can have their picture taken with Cinder.
-(20-30 minutes/depending upon size of group).
+(20 minutes).

 WATCH THE HCFMO CHILDREN'S OUTREACH PROGRAM NOW